gjermundgaraba/ExtremeResults-WebApp/README.md

 A web app for Extreme Results.

+Read all about the app and what it tries to solve here: http://www.gjermundbjaanes.com/xr/

+If you want to give it a try, it is available here: https://xr.gjermundbjaanes.com

 Extreme Results is trying to implement the systems proposed in the book 'Getting Results the Agile Way'.
 Read more about Agile Results here: http://gettingresults.com/wiki/Explained_-_Agile_Results_in_a_Nutshell